gj1118/Rexin/readme.md

-## Theme - Rexin
+## Rexin

-Theme - Rexin is a combination of Soda and Default theme.
+Rexin is a combination of Soda and Default theme.

 ## Note